 5. FUEL CONSUMPTION

 Another little thing that can save you in the long run is to keep an eye on your fuel consumption.
 It could be just a little bit over time, or realising that it’s costing you more at the pump but it’s not because of higher mileage or fuel prices.
-There’s a whole bunch of reasons for higher fuel consumption:
+There’s a whole bunch of reasons for higher fuel consumption, including:

 - Fuel Leaks